Schedule an Appointment!

 How do I get my prescription refilled?

 Please call the CHC pharmacy nearest you for prescription refills.
 They will contact your provider if any information is necessary.
-Please allow 72 hours for refills to be ready in case your medication needs to be ordered or your provider needs to be contacted.
+Allow 72 hours for refills to be ready in case your medication needs to be ordered, or your provider needs to be contacted.

 Can I get a prescription from a non-CHC doctor filled at a CHC pharmacy?

 As long as you have been seen at a CHC clinic within the past 18 months and are found in our computer systems, we can fill your prescription.
-Please call ahead to double check.
-See each site’s pharmacy phone number in the column to the left.
+Please call ahead to double-check.

 I'm worried about my privacy, who will see my health information?